Retirement Retired Life

 For retirees looking to enjoy the relaxing wild nature that Florida offers, Boynton Beach offers a spot that's removed from popular tourist spots.
 This town is located about 50 miles north of Miami, and just south of Palm Beach.

-Art lovers will appreciate the significant amount of public art projects happening at any given time.
+Art lovers will appreciate the significant number of public art projects happening at any given time.
 Retirees can enjoy 55+ communities that feel like a country club.
 Living here gives you access to beaches and wildlife, with convenient access to big cities if and when you want to spend a night in the town.

 Gainesville

 Gainesville is home to the University of Florida.
-A college town may seem like a strange choice for a retirement location but for active seniors — and sports fans, go Gators! — Gainesville offers plentiful entertainment, dining options, and cultural experiences.
+A college town may seem like a strange choice for a retirement location, but for active seniors and sports fans (go Gators!), Gainesville offers plentiful entertainment, dining options, and cultural experiences.

 The town offers more than a dozen auditoriums and theaters, along with several museums and nature parks.
 If you are looking to stay busy during retirement, Gainesville will keep you full of young energy with plenty of things to do.